-While Harvey’s winds took direct aim at the Corpus Christi area, though, the storm then stalled near the coastline of the state near Houston, dropping torrential and unprecedented amounts of rainfall, over 50 inches in some areas, causing catastrophic flooding in and around Houston.
+While Harvey’s winds took direct aim at the Corpus Christi area, though, the storm then stalled near the coastline of the state near Houston, dropping torrential and unprecedented amounts of rainfall, more than 50 inches in some areas, causing catastrophic flooding in and around Houston.

 T&D World was on the ground in Texas in the days after Hurricane Harvey, documenting both the challenge and the impressive nature of power restoration efforts there.